Owyhee Canyonlands

 Millions of years in the making, the Owyhee Canyonlands is characterized by deep, humbling canyons, rocky hoodoos, majestic spires and a rainbow display of geologic layers.
 River gorges 17-million -years -old cut through the landscape, exposing layers of volcanic history and framing the diversity of habitats that support a rich array of species that inhabit the Owyhee today.

-The Owyhee Canyonlands is home to more than 200 species of fish and wildlife, including the imperiled greater sage-grouse, golden eagle, pronghorn, California bighorn sheep and redband trout.
-More than 110 bird species migrate annually through the region and the complex geography in the Owyhee has created unique habitats that support 28 endemic plant species found nowhere else on Earth.
+The Owyhee Canyonlands is home to hundreds of species of fish and wildlife, including the imperiled greater sage-grouse, golden eagle, pronghorn, California bighorn sheep and Lahontan cutthroat and redband trout.
+Dozens of waterbirds and raptors and more than 150 song bird species reside in the region, many only for a short season during their annual migrations.
+The complex geography and geology in the Owyhee has created unique habitats that support more than 1,200 species of plants, including 26 endemic plants found nowhere else on Earth.
+At night, 15 species of bats emerge from canyonlands caves and crevices to feed on the abundant insects.
 The large, interconnected, intact ecosystems of the Owyhee are increasingly rare and critically important for biodiversity conservation in the West.

 Rich cultural history